loading04/zip-code-tunisia/README.md

 # API ROUTES :

-# /region
+# /region_gover
-The Region endpoint is a GET request that returns a dictionary of regions for a given city.
-The endpoint takes a `ville` parameter, which is the name of the city for which the regions are being requested.
+The Region endpoint is a GET request that returns a dictionary of regions for a given governorate.
+The endpoint takes a `gover` parameter, which is the name of the governorate for which the regions are being requested.

 ### Endpoint URL
 ```